The leading coefficient of the $L^2$-Alexander torsion: Introduction

-We construct such examples of knots in Section \ref{section:examples} as Whitehead doubles of hyperbolic knots, and we can compute the exact value of the leading coefficient for these examples.
+We construct such examples of knots, with leading coefficient greater than $1$, in Section \ref{section:examples} as Whitehead doubles of hyperbolic knots, and we can compute the exact value of the leading coefficient for these examples.
 In particular the knots we provide to prove Corollary \ref{cor:>1} are non-hyperbolic.
 We propose the following conjecture.